Giving your loved one time and space to process the breakup can afford you both a renewed perspective.

 - Taking a complete break from a loved one can trigger them to change their mind about you.
 For one, they may see their decisions differently from the new perspective afforded to them by this break (not the best reason by far, but worth a mention.)

-While we could dig deeper into the above, I would pay particular attention to #4: “to get organised, to correct bad habits, and to find and action an effective plan.”
+While we could dig deeper into the above, I would pay particular attention to #4: “to get organized, to correct bad habits, and to find and action an effective plan.”

 What to Do After Your No Contact Period Ends?